gRoussac/casper-deployer-hackathon-oct-2022/README.md

 ## Build

-Run `npm run build` to launch Jest test the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ```shell
 npm run build